lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_02.md

 <div class="tab">
   <button class="tablinks active" onclick="tablabel(event, 'english')">KJV</button>
   <button class="tablinks" onclick="tablabel(event, 'chinese')">和合本</button>
+  <button class="tablinks" onclick="tablabel(event, 'comments')">Comments</button>
 </div>

 <!-- Tab content -->
 <div id="english" class="tabcontent" style="display:block">

 2:1 Therefore we ought to give the more earnest heed to the things which we have heard, lest at any time we should let them slip.
-2:2 For if the word spoken by angels was stedfast, and every transgression and disobedience received a just recompence of reward; <a class ="marginnote">v2: stedfast is in KJV, steadfast is in other translations.</a>
+2:2 For if <u class = "red">the word spoken by angels</u> was stedfast, and every transgression and disobedience received a just recompence of reward; <a class ="marginnote">v2: stedfast is in KJV, steadfast is in other translations.<br> Angels are God's messengers who spoke[NASB, NKJV]/ delivered[NLT]/ declared[ESV]  God's words.</a>
-2:3 How shall we escape, if we neglect so great salvation; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him;
+2:3 How shall we escape, if we neglect so great <u class = "red">salvation</u>; which at the first began to be spoken by the Lord, and was confirmed unto us by them that heard him;
 2:4 God also bearing them witness, both with signs and wonders, and with divers miracles, and gifts of the Holy Ghost, according to his own will?
 2:5 For unto the angels hath he not put in subjection the world to come, whereof we speak.